Showing posts with label stroll. Show all posts

 Emily Frazier

 She became a land-owning free black lady.
-The soldiers were admonished to leave her and hers alone.
+The soldiers were instructed to leave her and her belongings alone.

 Joe Curtis